 Next, investors want to make sure they can trade the investment vehicle they want.
 OptionsHouse supports Stock Trading, Options Trading, Mutual Funds and Futures Trading while Merrill Edge supports Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, OptionsHouse offers its clients access to 12275 different mutual funds while Merrill Edge has 3688 available funds, a difference of 8,587.
 And, commission free ETFs deserve a comparison, with OptionsHouse having the upper hand thanks to its 5 available commission free ETFs compared to Merrill Edge's offering of 0.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-OptionsHouse offers virtual trading while Merrill Edge does not.
-Taking a look at mobile trading, Merrill Edge along with OptionsHouse both support the iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Merrill Edge while OptionsHouse offers none of these.
-On the whole, when it comes to tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2017, while Merrill Edge found itself with Best in Class - Research.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+OptionsHouse makes virtual trading available to clients, while Merrill Edge does not.
+For mobile trading, Merrill Edge along with OptionsHouse both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while customers at OptionsHouse can have none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2018, while Merrill Edge found itself with Best in Class - Research.

-Overall, both Merrill Edge and OptionsHouse share a rating of 4.00 stars.
+Overall, both Merrill Edge and OptionsHouse hold a 4.00 star rating.